Shareef91/CudaFactorLab/README.md

 Notes
 -----
-- The `.exp` files are stored for reproducibility and grading; regenerate them by running the binaries with the same inputs.
+- The `.exp` files are stored for reproducibility; regenerate them by running the binaries with the same inputs.
 - If you rely on a Makefile or custom compilation flags, consider adding a `Makefile` or `build` script.

 Contributing
 ------------
-This repo is small and intended for course submission.
-If you want to extend it:
+This repository contains example implementations and experimental outputs.
+Ideas to extend it:

 - Add a `Makefile` or CMake configuration for portability.
 - Add a `tests/` folder with small input cases and expected outputs to quickly verify correctness.

 Suggested next steps (to put on GitHub)
 -------------------------------------
-1. Initialize a local Git repo (already done in this workspace).
-2. Create a new GitHub repository named `CudaFactorLab` (or pick one of the other suggested names below).
+1. Create a new GitHub repository (for example: `CudaFactorLab`).
-3. Add the GitHub remote and push your local branch:
+2. Add the GitHub remote and push your local branch:

 ```powershell
 git remote add origin <GITHUB_REPO_URL>